 These are Schur polynomials in the sense of Definition~\ref{Dschur}, with $e_{m - l}$ equal to $s_\blambda$ if $\blambda := ( 0, 1, \ldots, l - 1, l + 1, \ldots, m )$; see \cite[(3.9)]{Macdonald}.

 A direct computation gives that

 where

 The matrix identity~(\ref{Evandermonde-inv}) provides a closed-form expression for the inverse of a standard Vandermonde matrix over any field.
-This formula can also be deduced from an alternate expression for the inverse; see~\cite{MS}.
+This formula can also be deduced from an alternative expression for the inverse; see~\cite{MS}.

 A further consequence of (\ref{Evandermonde-inv}) is the following expression for the determinant of~$E( \ba )$: